Adolf Dassler: Founding Adidas (1946–1947)

-Adidas' breakthrough, 1948–1978
+Adidas' breakthrough (1948–1978)

 Like the Dasslers, Sepp Herberger joined the Nazi Party in 1933.
-In 1936 after Germany's humiliating quarter final defeat by Norway at the Berlin Games, the Nazi sports authorities appointed him to coach the national football team.
-Herberger began an association with the Dassler firm having been cultivated by Rudolf Dassler.
-After the breakup Herberger sided with the Puma firm, until Rudolf once again felt his authority challenged and insulted him.
+In 1936, after Germany's humiliating quarter-final defeat by Norway at the Berlin Games, the Nazi sports authorities appointed him to coach the national football team.
+Herberger began an association with the Dassler firm, having been cultivated by Rudolf Dassler.
+After the breakup, Herberger sided with the Puma firm, until Rudolf once again felt his authority challenged and insulted him.
 Herberger switched his allegiance to Adidas.
-The nature of the dispute is unknown; some thought it involved the payments owed if the German team wore Puma shoes.
+The nature of the dispute is unknown.
+Some thought it involved the payments owed if the German team wore Puma shoes.

-In many respects the fit was better with Adi, who was quiet, willing to learn the needs of football players and more innovative than his brother.
+In many respects, the fit was better with Adi, who was quiet, willing to learn the needs of football players and more innovative than his brother.
 Herberger's drive to make Germany a dominant force in international football predated the war.
 He learned of 18 year old Fritz Walter in 1938 and began grooming him for the team.
-When war came Herberger was able to keep Walter out of the army.
-After the war, Herberger was deemed a Mitlaufer and the post-war German authorities continued him as the coach of the national team.
+When war came, Herberger was able to keep Walter out of the army.
+After the war, Herberger was deemed a Mitläufer and the post-war German authorities continued him as the coach of the national team.
 Adi soon became a regular part of the entourage of the national team, who sat beside Herberger and adjusted players' shoes mid-game.